"

 • Determine the number of tasks and identify phases

-3. Determine the best approach for the step-by-step section
+3. Determine the best approach for the steps

 For most instructions, you can focus on tasks, or you can focus on tools (or features of tools).
 In a task approach (also known as task orientation) for instructions on using a phone-answering service, for example, you would include these sections: